blyxxyz/lexopt/DESIGN.md

 These make the library simpler and smaller, which is the whole point.

-## clap/structopt
+## clap
-- structopt nudges the user toward needlessly panicking on invalid unicode: even if a field has type `OsString` or `PathBuf` it'll round-trip through a unicode string and panic unless `from_os_str` is used.
-(I don't know if this is fixable even in theory while keeping the API ergonomic.)
-- Invalid unicode can cause a panic instead of a soft error.
-- Options with a variable number of arguments are supported, even though they're ambiguous.
-In structopt you need to take care not to enable this if you want an option that can occur multiple times with a single argument each time.
-- They're large, both in API surface and in code size.
+clap is very large, both in API surface and in code size.

+It also [used](https://github.com/blyxxyz/lexopt/blob/d00be2711096c088cf198650d8853b2420516be3/DESIGN.md#clapstructopt) to suffer from bad defaults for OS strings and options that take multiple values.
+These problems are solved in current versions.
+(It still doesn't nudge people toward OS strings the way lexopt does but that's very reasonable.)

-That said, it's still my first choice for complicated interfaces.
+Despite the size and complexity it's my personal first choice for complicated interfaces.

-(I don't know how much of this applies to clap v3+ and clap-derive.)

 # Minimum Supported Rust Version
 The current MSRV is 1.31, the first release of the 2018 edition.

-The blocker for moving it even earlier is non-lexical lifetimes, there's some code that won't compile without it.
+The blocker for moving it even earlier was non-lexical lifetimes, there's some code that won't compile without it.

 The `Value(arg) if foo.is_none() =>` pattern doesn't actually work until 1.39 ([`bind_by_move_pattern_guards`](https://github.com/rust-lang/rust/pull/63118)), so not all of the examples compile on the MSRV.
 (And one of them uses `str::strip_prefix`, which requires at least 1.45.)

-Even Debian oldstable packages Rust 1.41 as of writing, so it's okay to relax that if there's a reason to.
+All these versions are very old.
+The MSRV will be raised dramatically once there is any reason to do so.
+Right now there isn't.